alekstar64/icp_comb_python/README.md

 - Refine rotations to ensure minimal deviations along the Z-axis.
 - Perform tests with different point clouds to verify stability of the alignment procedure.

-You can run this code form "start.bat" or from command line:
+You can run this code form "start.bat" or from the command line:
 ## python icp_script.py source_points.json target_points.json 0.001 50 0 1
 ### where:
 - source_points.json  source cloude